Changes to the Vacant Property Refurbishment Grant

 Those interested in the Vacant Property Refurbishment Grant will have to apply directly with their local authority with the application form found here.

 The scheme can be combined with the SEAI One Stop Shop Grant Scheme to help you save even more.
-Speak with our dedicated team of retrofit advisors to learn more about the One Stop Shop Grant Scheme today!
+Speak with our dedicated team of retrofit advisors to learn more about the combining the One Stop Shop Grant Scheme with the Vacant Property Refurbishment Grant today!